The simple.plotting Namespace

 –

-The axes where the data was plotted.
+matplotlib Axes: The axes on which the data was plotted.

 Source code in simple/plotting.py